-Housing markets in Vancouver, for example, have been bolstered by off-shore buyers while the Alberta market is closely linked to natural resource prices and their job market.
-Since a sizable proportion of local sales come from buyers that originate outside our region, with about 40% being non-local, we need to keep an eye on Alberta and the Lower Mainland.
+Housing markets in Vancouver, for example, have been in the past bolstered by off-shore buyers while the Alberta market is closely linked to natural resource prices and their job market.
+While the majority of buyers are from within the Board area (57%), a sizable proportion of local sales come from buyers that originate outside our region with about 40% being non-local, we need to keep an eye on Alberta and the Lower Mainland.
 Our monthly Buyers Survey helps to do just that.